AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Keep in mind that gap insurance only pays toward the balance of the loan.
 If you need to replace your car, consider adding new car replacement coverage to your insurance policy.

-Keep in mind that most providers require you to have both collision and comprehensive coverage before you can purchase a gap policy.
+Keep in mind that most providers require you to have both collision and comprehensive coverage before you can purchase a gap policy (often, your lender requires these coverages, too).
 If your insurance doesn’t offer gap coverage, you may be able to buy it online from a stand-alone gap insurance provider.
 If you lease your car, check the terms of your lease — the dealership may include it automatically.
-And if you’re shopping around for insurance, look no further than our review of the best auto insurance companies.

 GOOD TO KNOW